 Listening in to the sing song voices of fellow passengers.
 Workers on their way home to a meal – home cooked or being collected with them at the station.
 Friends who’ve been shopping sharing what they’ve bought with everyone.
 A happy crowd of people heading into the night.

 This is my journey one night.
 From Wales to England.
 Speeding along.
 Body and Brain.
 On the train.
 Murky windows.
 Darkness engulfing the countryside.
-Taith Tren.
-The next blog talks about how the painting was created.
+All captured with a variety of media including making a dirty train window as described here.